💡 Quick Answer

 7. Lens Not Fully Extended

 The Instax Mini 11 has an automatic lens that pops out when you turn the camera on.
-If the lens does not extend fully, the camera will not work, and the light blinks.
+If the lens does not extend fully, the camera will not work, and the light blinks.- What happens?
+The lens may be stuck or only partly open.

 - How to fix it?
 Gently turn the camera off and on.
 Do not force the lens.
 If it’s dirty, clean around the edges carefully.